Hungarian–Czechoslovak War: Proclamation of the Slovak Soviet Republic and collapse of morale

-On 24 June, following multiple exchanges of notes between the High Command of the Red Army and General Pellé, who was appointed by the Czechoslovak side, a ceasefire took effect on the northern front.
-This marked the end of the Red Army's northern campaign.
+On 24 June, following multiple exchanges between the Red Army High Command and General Pellé of the Czechoslovak side, a ceasefire came into effect on the northern front, marking the end of the Red Army's northern campaign.

 Battle of Zvolen (Zólyom)

-On the morning of June 10 the 2nd Infantry Brigade launched a demonstration attack on Zvolen (Zólyom).
-Its left wing surprisingly appeared in the side of the Hungarian troops, the right wing entered Banská Štiavnica (Selmecbánya).
-All Hungarian attacks on the following day were repelled, and the 2nd Division continued to attack. Šnejdárek changed the direction of the strike, and on June 13 he ordered a by-passing attack on Zvolen.
-After four hours of fighting, his troops occupied the dominant dimensions and began attacking the key positions of the Hungarian defense.
-At around noon, the first unit of the Elected, and the queue were punched to a depth of 10 km.
-The whole central flow of Hron (Garam) was given to the Czechoslovak control, and the Hungarian command no longer had advances to break the breakthrough.
-The recapture of Zvolen meant a turnaround of combat.
-The Czechoslovak Army took the initiative and attacked the Hungarians in two directions: Levice (Léva) and Lučenec (Losonc).
-Weekly battles exploded, and all of the Hungarian advances were exhausted.
-The Hungarian Army Command agreed with the ceasefire and retreated to the demarcation line.
-The Czech soldiers, most of whom had fought in World War I in the ranks of the Austro-Hungarian Army, as well as Slovak Army volunteers, showed that they were as good as the Czechoslovak Legions, which were still in Russia in 1919.
+On the morning of 10 June, the 2nd Infantry Brigade launched a diversionary attack on Zvolen (Zólyom).
+Its left wing unexpectedly struck the flank of Hungarian forces while the right wing entered Banská Štiavnica (Selmecbánya).
+Hungarian counterattacks on the following day were repelled, and the 2nd Division continued its offensive.

+Šnejdárek redirected the main attack and on 13 June ordered a flanking manoeuvre around Zvolen.
+After four hours of fighting, Czechoslovak troops occupied the dominant heights and began pressing the key Hungarian defensive positions.
+By midday, the frontline had shifted by about 10 km.
+Control of the central stretch of the Hron (Garam) River passed to Czechoslovakia, and the Hungarian command no longer had reserves to stabilize the front.

+The recapture of Zvolen marked a turning point.
+The Czechoslovak Army seized the initiative and advanced toward Levice (Léva) and Lučenec (Losonc).
+A week of heavy fighting ensued, exhausting Hungarian forces.
+The Hungarian command agreed to a ceasefire and withdrew to the demarcation line.

+Czech soldiers—many of whom had fought in the Austro-Hungarian Army during World War I—and Slovak volunteers demonstrated combat effectiveness comparable to that of the Czechoslovak Legions, who were still in Russia in 1919.